Cyfrin/diverge-converge-audit/Multi-Phase Audit.md

 #### Inputs

 The Protocol team should provide the source code repository access along with all supportive documentation (papers, manuals, diagrams, etc.) that could be helpful for the audit.
-All the inputs are open to the public as well to allow the public auditors to access as early as possible.
+All the inputs are open to the public as well to allow the public auditors to access them as early as possible.

 #### Duration

 The lead auditor provides the Host with an initial estimation of the necessary duration for this phase.
 The duration tends to be a tight estimate as the next phase will have the same duration, while the lead auditor can win the dynamic pool if he outperforms the public auditors.
 This estimated duration is denoted as $L_P$.
-The Host decide the duration finally based on the protocol's complexity and the lead auditor's estimation.
+The Host decides the duration based on the protocol's complexity and the lead auditor's estimation.
 Note that this duration estimation is vital, as it affects the total cost of the audit and is usually determined during the negotiation between the Client and the Host.

 #### Execution